Audi Q7 e-tron (2016–2019) review

 All of that will be important, as you’ll need to keep the running costs down on what is an expensive car.
 As with any plug-in hybrid, the key to low running costs is being able to run the car on electric power alone as much as possible.
 Granted, you’ll struggle to get near the official fuel-economy figure in daily use, but somewhere around 70mpg is perfectly achievable – impressive for such a big, heavy car with four-wheel drive.

-Still, it’s easy to argue you that you get value for money even in a car as costly as this, because there’s no shortage of standard equipment.
+Still, it’s easy to argue you that you get value for money even in a car as costly as this – and even more so as a used car – because there’s no shortage of standard equipment.
 Along with LED headlights, a powered tailgate, heated leather seats with four-way adjustment and three-zone climate control, you also get Audi’s virtual cockpit dials, DAB radio and cruise control.

 That level of equipment should also give you a good idea of just how luxurious the Q7 e-tron is.
 Five passengers can travel in sublime comfort and luxury, thanks to the huge amount of leg and headroom in the rear, as well as the superb front seats.